Half-Life in Radioactive Decay

 During radioactive decay, unstable atomic nuclei lose energy by emitting radiation in the form of particles or electromagnetic waves.
 Over time, the number of undecayed atoms decreases, and the sample becomes less radioactive.
 The type of atom that has an unstable nucleus and loses energy by emitting radiation is called a radioisotope, and the substance emitting the radiation is the radioactive substance.
-Radioactive half-life describes the time it takes for half of the atoms in a sample of a radioactive substance to decay.
+In radioactivity, half-life describes the time it takes for half of the atoms in a sample of a radioactive substance to decay.

-The half-life of a radioactive substance is a fixed characteristic of that substance and is independent of the amount of material present.
+The half-life is a fixed characteristic of that substance and is independent of the amount of material present.
 It means that whether you have a large chunk of radioactive material or just a tiny sample, the time it takes for half of the atoms to decay will always be the same.

 Half-Life Formula